RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 To do this, add the `backstage.io/techdocs-ref` annotation to the list of annotations.

-If your docs are in the root of the repo, as described above, you can set the techdocs annotation to this:
+If your docs are in the root of the repo, as described above, you can set the tech docs annotation to this:

 ```yaml
 annotations: